Floyd Mayweather vs. Conor McGregor Reportedly Most Bet on Fight Ever

 Bell also noted that with a lot of late money going on underdog McGregor, a win for the Irishman would equal the biggest loss for bookies on a single event.

-Mayweather, coming into the bout with a 49-0 record in his career, is the heavy favorite at -350, per OddsShark.
+Mayweather, coming into the bout with a 49-0 professional record, is the heavy favorite at minus-350, per OddsShark.
 This means a $350 bet would net you only $100 for a win.

-However, there is a much bigger payoff for a McGregor upset with his odds ending up at +265, giving bettors $265 for a $100 bet.
-This is much lower than it started at nearly 10-1 when the match was first announced.
+However, there is a much bigger payoff for a McGregor upset with his odds ending up at plus-265, giving bettors $265 for a $100 bet.
+This is much lower than it started—nearly 10-1 when the match was first announced.

 Lonzo Ball Proves He’s a Big Baller by Winning Summer League MVP